On this page

 To make best use of the information provided, we recommend that you seek advice from your doctor or nurse.

 All hospital transplant units must be licensed by the Human Tissue Authority.
 Patients are normally referred to their nearest transplant unit, but they may opt to go elsewhere.

 These following policies can be found on our Policies and guidance page:

 Intestinal organs from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness.

 There are many factors that will affect how long transplanted bowel (intestinal) organs will last and how long people will live after transplantation.

-We publish the outcomes from transplantation (PDF) but please be careful in using this information which applies to the ‘average’ person and not to you.
+We publish the outcomes from transplantation within the Annual report on small bowel transplantation.
+Please be careful in using this information which applies to the ‘average’ person and not to you.
 Again, we suggest you discuss this with your doctors.